herdstat/herdstat-action/README.md

 You can see that workflow in action in the [herdstat/.github](https://github.com/herdstat/.github) repository.
 The graph is included in the [herdstat organization profile](https://github.com/herdstat).

+> **Note** You can generate multiple contribution graphs in the same workflow by using multiple steps using the
+> `herdstat` action each with a custom configuration file (using the `configuration` input parameter) with a different
+> output filename (`contribution-graph/filename` property).

 [herdstat]: https://github.com/herdstat/herdstat/
 [herdstat-ref]: https://github.com/herdstat/herdstat/blob/main/.herdstat.reference.yaml